 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
+(Ephesians 4:29)

-(Ephesians 4:29) There is one who speaks like the piercings of a sword, But the tongue of the wise promotes health.
-(Proverbs 12:18) A wholesome tongue is a tree of life, But perverseness in it breaks the spirit.
+There is one who speaks like the piercings of a sword, But the tongue of the wise promotes health.
+(Proverbs 12:18)

+A wholesome tongue is a tree of life, But perverseness in it breaks the spirit.
 (Proverbs 15:4)

 Let the words of my mouth and the meditation of my heart Be acceptable in Your sight, O Lord, my strength and my Redeemer.
-(Psalm 19:14)

-s his mouth preserves may comba 12.2) But he who op ens wide his lips shall nave destruction.
-(P roverbs 13:3)
+(Psalm 19:14) He who guards his mouth preserves his life, But he who opens wide his lips shall have destruction.
+(Proverbs 13:3)